Tips for looking after mental health and wellbeing

 You can’t afford not to do it.
 We have compiled some tips that have helped us, and other carers, find a way forward towards becoming healthier and happier.

 Pick what works for you, adapt it, and keep at it!

 *Carer burnout is a common problem, and one which should never be underestimated.
+Read our resource about carer burnout here.
 If you feel you are at serious risk, check our resources at the bottom of this page to seek further help.

 Start with the basics

 It’s not exciting, but it’s essential.
 Keep taking your regular medication: set reminders if you have to.
 If your situation allows you to, keep to regular bedtimes. and get enough sleep to keep you functional.
 Eat at regular times, shower, do your chores.

 Monitor your feelings